jescalan/axis-rails/readme.md

 ### Generators

 Situation: you just made a new rails application and you want to bootstrap it with roots.
 We've got a generator for that.
-Just hit the command below, which will replace the default layout, generate the sass framework in your asset pipeline, and remove `public/index.html`, giving you a little boost forwardin your dev cycle.
+Just hit the command below, which will replace the default layout, remove the default rails assets, and add in roots' sass framework, layouts, icons, and legacy browser fixes.

     rails g roots:install